How NEET Toppers Study – Habits of NEET Toppers

 Practice and Revise Thoroughly

-Aspirants must aim at solving at least 150 questions a day, tackling new questions each time.
+Aspirants must aim at solving at least 150 questions a day, trying to tackle new questions each time.
 Take up different topics, learn, understand it, and solve as many questions around it.
 For this, you can go through added information related to the questions, examine each question and also the options provided, solve formula-based questions to assess your own abilities.

 This helps widen your understanding, gain conceptual transparency, enhances logical thinking abilities, and boosts confidence in making decisions with respect to the answers.
 Therefore, take up as many mock tests, practice papers, sample papers.
 Also, always ensure to practise papers under ideal exam scenarios.

 Pick the Best Books